lubuntu-team/manual/source/index.rst

 Thank you for choosing to use Lubuntu!

-:Authors: Simon Quigley, Brendan Perrine, Jacob Kim, Daniel Lim
+:Authors: Simon Quigley,  Lyn Perrine, Jacob Kim, Daniel Lim
 :Translators: Marcin Mikołajczak